-Any estimate of precipitation runoff of soil an oisture of evapotranspiration requires good topographic data.
+Any estimate of precipitation, runoff, soil moisture, and evapotranspiration requires good topographic data.
 The EOS instruments that can provide some of this information are the GLRS and the ASTER.
 In addition, the ALT (sea ice), GGI, and EOS SAR can provide useful data for the computation of land-surface topography.
 However, the computation of a detailed global topography map with adequate spatial resolution and accuracy will require a dedicated topographic mapping mission, as discussed in the section on Geology.